Volunteering in Nepal

 But in April 2015 a massive earthquake tore through Nepal.
-It killed more than 8,000, and injured and robbed many thousands more of their homes, schools and health facilities.
+It killed more than 8,000 people, and injured and robbed many thousands more of their homes, schools and health facilities.
 Many people have been sliding back into poverty.

 VSO volunteers provided critical assistance in the relief effort.
-They ranged from professionals stepping into emergency international placements, to hundreds of Nepalese young people mobilised by VSO to step forward and help.
+They ranged from skilled disaster professionals joining emergency placements to distribute aid, to hundreds of Nepalese young people mobilised by VSO to step forward and help in whatever way they could.

 Now we are helping Nepal rebuild its strained health and education systems, whilst adapting to climate change and food security challenges.